improving-minnesota/angular-training/labs/lab-04-modules.md

 ###### Test restoring an employee sends a PUT request

-- Locate the `TODO` near line #122 and replace it with:
+- Locate the `TODO` near line #122 and replace it with a test that:
+  - Flushes the backend immediately to clear the `$httpBackend` service.
+  - Sets an expectation for a PUT request to the url corresponding to the `employee` object.
+    - Respond with a status of `200`.
+  - Calls the `restore()` function on scope and passes in the `employee`.
+  - Flushes the backend in order to run expectations.

 ```javascript
 it('should send a restore request for the specified employee', function () {